AnyFetch/developers.anyfetch.com/blueprint.md

 They allow you to isolate data: no data stored in a subcompany can be accessed from any other place.

 ### Retrieve all subcompanies [GET]
+> This endpoint is only available to admin users.

 Retrieve all subcompanies from the current company.

-Only available for admin users.

 > * `401 Unauthorized`: you did not specify any credentials, or you are using a non-supported `Authorization` scheme
 > * `401 InvalidCredentials`: you did not specify a token, or your token is invalid / has been revoked.